Shedra "Amy" Snipes

 - Beliefs and Attitudes in Health, including Sociocultural Factors

 My research projects have a unifying theme of integrating approaches from the social and biological sciences.
 Primary areas of research include socio-behavioral health focuses on pesticide exposures, occupational injuries, and other health disparities experienced by Latino immigrant farmworkers.
-Research projects also emphasize environmental and social health justice.
+Research projects also emphasize environmental and social health justice, and policy.